yracine/device-type.myFlair/README.md

 After about 1 minute, You should see your newly Flair devices instantiated under:

-a) https://graph.api.smartthings.com/device/list     (or whatever your shard is )
+a) https://graph.api.smartthings.com/device/list   (or whatever your shard is and click on My Devices in the IDE's top menu)

 And also